Funding opportunity

 Stage one: expression of interest

-The initial expression of interest stage requires companies to submit a concise (approximately 500 words) ‘challenge statement’ describing their problem.
+The initial expression of interest stage required companies to submit a concise (approximately 500 words) ‘challenge statement’ describing their problem.

 Stage two: full proposal

-If successful at expression of interest stage, you will work together with STFC scientists to develop a fully costed project proposal.
+If successful at expression of interest stage, you will work together with STFC scientists and business development managers to develop a fully costed project proposal.

 Deadline